crcn/tandem-old/packages/tandem-app/README.md

   - [ ] hovering prop not working for components pane
   - [ ] **NULL replacing content (hard to reproduce)
   - [ ] **disconnecting front-end after a while -- smells like things are getting clogged up
+  - [ ] need to recompute bounds when images load
+  - [ ] fix flickering for imported files

 - [ ] CSS Inspector enhanced
   - [ ] color picker